bdferr/wat-test-project/README.md

 and five German terms for the user to select from, one of which corresponds to the English word.
 Clicking an option will yield a message indicating whether the user has selected the correct term.

-The app should also feature buttons to provide terms with only a particular gender -- German nouns are either masculine, feminine, or neuter.
+The app already features buttons to provide terms with only a particular gender -- German nouns are either masculine, feminine, or neuter.
+The user can also click a button to toggle the user interface between German and English.

 I hope to implement a scoring system in line with item 2 under option 1 above.
 At a minimum this would keep track of the number of correct and incorrect guesses and calculate the percentages of the total which each represents.

-The relevant HTML files are german-vocab-game-en.html and german-vocab-game-de.html.
+The relevant HTML file is german-vocab-game.html.
-Currently this project uses the Lodash Javascript library.
+Currently this project employs the Javascript library jQuery and I hope to also implement React and Lodash.